- Laser Treatments

 Fractionated treatments stimulate new collagen in the dermis to improve texture without disrupting the stratum corneum (outermost layer of the epidermis).
 The treatment produces small, vertical, microscopic columns of tissue damage.
 When these microscopic columns of tissue fall out after treatment, they are replaced by tissue (new collagen and elastin).
 Although many providers of this treatment claim there is no downtime – in our research and experience, the downtime and recovery is similar to the Erbium MicroPeel.
 Pricing for this procedure generally runs in line with or is more expensive than Erbium MicroPeels.

 This is the “gold standard” in the industry for being able to deliver dramatic outcomes for rejuvenation and acne scars.
 Along with the dramatic results also comes higher risks and prolonged downtime.
-This treatment comes with an extended recovery (2-4 weeks of downtime), a higher risk for infection, a need for a facial dressing to be worn during recovery, and prolonged erythema (redness) and swelling that may come and go for several weeks.
+The treatment entails an extended recovery period (2-4 weeks of downtime), an increased risk of infection, the requirement to wear a facial dressing during recovery, and experiencing prolonged erythema (redness) and swelling that may intermittently persist for several weeks.
 The procedure usually requires general anesthesia and is the most expensive of the laser resurfacing options.

 This is a newer treatment that does not ablate or remove layers of the epidermis.
 The concept is that the treatment transports nitrogen plasma energy into the dermis to stimulate collagen without creating a wound to the skin (epidermis).
 The procedure has minimal to no downtime.
 This procedure is not FDA cleared for the treatment of acne scars and is priced somewhere in the middle of the laser resurfacing options profiled here.